86challenge/rules/rules.typ

 #table(
   table.header([Points], [Modifications]),
   [0], [
-    OEM rear spoiler, OEM wing (except Gen. 1 BRZ tS wing), or any aftermarket spoiler less than 60mm in height ],
+    OEM rear spoiler, OEM wing (except Gen. 1 BRZ tS wing), or any aftermarket spoiler less than 60 mm in height ],
   [0.5], [
-    Aftermarket rear spoiler greater than 60mm in height ],
+    Aftermarket rear spoiler greater than 60 mm in height ],
   [1], [
-    Gen. 1 BRZ tS wing, SARD LSR, or any wing with max width of 1400mm ],
+    Gen. 1 BRZ tS wing, SARD LSR, or any wing with max width of 1400 mm ],
   [1.5], [
-    APR GTC-200, Voltex Type 12, or any wing with max width of 1460mm ],
+    APR GTC-200, Voltex Type 12, or any wing with max width of 1460 mm ],
   [2], [
-    Any wing wider than 1460mm, higher than 245mm, or chord length >250mm ],
+    Any wing wider than 1460 mm, higher than 245 mm, or chord length greater than 250 mm ],
 )